Phytoseiulus is the number one method for controlling glasshouse red spider mite, and is widely used by both amateur gardeners and commercial growers.

 Spider mites prefer dry environments, so spraying the infested areas of a plant with water and damping the greenhouse floor areas will raise the humidity and hopefully slow the infestation rate.

 When the infestation becomes advanced, fine webbing appears on new growth.
 Spider mites are arachnids (spiders) and can spin very extensive fine webs.
 The webbing acts to shield the colony like a blanket, and it also provides a series of ladders or netting which allow the mites to crawl from stem to stem.
 Where webbing is widespread the leaves will typically turn brown and drop off because of the extent of the cell damage.

-At low temperature and light conditions numbers will only increase slowly so it is better to wait late spring before introducing Phytoseiulus, unless you are growing indoors with extra heating and lighting.
-The phyto should be used as soon as possible.
 If they are in the tube without food there is a danger they will eat each other, or die of hunger.
-If you have to wait a short while before putting them out then keep the tube at 6 to 10 degrees centigrade.
-If too cold they could perish, if too hot they could become too active and run out of food.
+If you have to wait a short while before putting them out then keep the tube at 6 to 10°C. If too cold they could perish, if too hot they could become too active and run out of food.

 Apply in higher concentrations at the pest 'hot spots' they will work their wonders there and then move off to clear up smaller, less progressed colonies.